DhanushNehru/node-command/README.md

-# node-command
+# node-cmd-exec

 > Simple and robust Node.js utility to run shell commands asynchronously and synchronously

-`node-command` provides a straightforward API to execute system commands from Node.js using both asynchronous Promises (with optional callbacks) and synchronous calls.
+`node-cmd-exec` provides a straightforward API to execute system commands from Node.js using both asynchronous Promises (with optional callbacks) and synchronous calls.
 It handles errors gracefully and returns both stdout and stderr outputs.

 ---